jcbrand/awesomplete/README.md

 See https://github.com/LeaVerou/awesomplete/pull/17082

-This leaves upstream awesomplete vulnerable to the above mentioned attack.
+This leaves upstream awesomplete vulnerable to the above mentioned attack (under the right circumstances).

 ## Basic Usage